confluentinc/confluent-kubernetes-examples/blueprints-early-access/scenarios/cp-nonrbac-saslplain-lb/README.md

 - [Deploy the Data Plane with the Agent](../quickstart-deploy/local-deployment.rst#deploy-local-data-plane).

+- Create the namespace for the Blueprint system resources, `cpc-system`.

 ## Install Blueprint

 ### Install Blueprint Certificate Authority (CA)

 The Control Plane uses CA keypair to generate certificates for all the Confluent Platform component.
 Run the following commands:
-1. Create a secret `ca-key-pair-sce-4`:
+1. Create a secret `ca-key-pair-sce-4` using the CA keypair generated in when deploying [the Control Plane](../quickstart-deploy/local-deployment.rst#deploy-control-plane).

    ```bash
    kubectl -n cpc-system create secret tls  ca-key-pair-sce-4 --cert=/tmp/cpc-ca.pem --key=/tmp/cpc-ca-key.pem